F5Networks/f5-aws-cloudformation/experimental/standalone/n-nic/README.md

 For each licensing option (hourly billing, bring your own license, licensing via BIG-IQ), you have the option of using a *production stack* template.
 This template differs from the typical *existing stack* templates in that a production stack template deploys without creating or attaching any public IP addresses to the BIG-IP VEs (note that outbound Internet access for the BIG-IP is still required).
 This can be useful, or possibly required, where dictated by security policy or in deployments where accessing resources does not require a public IP address on the BIG-IP VE, such as users connecting to internal applications using a VPN.

 ## Prerequisites
-The following are prerequisites for the F5 3-NIC CFT:
+The following are prerequisites for this CFT:
   - An AWS VPC with three subnets:
     - Management subnet (the subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library)
     - External subnet